KDE/digikam-doc/main_window/similarity_view.rst

 **Remove Duplicates** allows to delete all duplicate images of the current selected item from **Duplicates** list.

+ After performing **Searches** you might want to save the results.
+In the field below you can enter a name for the search, and press the **Save** button.
+In the **Searches** list below you find your saved r.
+Clicking on the title bar of that list toggles the sorting order between ascending and descending.
+At the bottom you find an adaptive search field which can help you to find a particular search.
+To **Restore** a result, just click on one item from the list.

 .. _similarity_image:

 Find Similar Image